 September’s ANPR puts forth key ideas, including modifications to the current BSA/AML framework’s “reasonable design” standard, risk assessment requirements and a national strategic priorities publication.
-FinCEN states in the ANPR that one of its intended goals is to modernise the regulatory regime and to help ensure that the BSA/AML regime is flexible enough to address evolving threats of illicit finance.
-While it is reasonable to believe that this move may very well be supported by federal and state regulators, law enforcement agencies, and other financial services industry stakeholders, many of which have been vocal about the outdated nature and inefficiencies inherent in today’s BSA/AML compliance framework, it is also reasonable to believe that any material change will take significant time to finalise and implement.
+FinCEN states in the ANPR that one of its intended goals is to modernize the regulatory regime and to help ensure that the BSA/AML regime is flexible enough to address evolving threats of illicit finance.
+While it is reasonable to believe that this move may very well be supported by federal and state regulators, law enforcement agencies, and other financial services industry stakeholders, many of which have been vocal about the outdated nature and inefficiencies inherent in today’s BSA/AML compliance framework, it is also reasonable to believe that any material change will take significant time to finalize and implement.

-FinCEN is considering regulatory amendments that would define an “effective and reasonably designed” BSA/AML compliance programme as one that identifies and manages risk consistent with the institution’s risk profile, monitors compliance with record-keeping and reporting requirements, and provides government agencies with valuable information that is consistent with the institution’s risk assessment.
-The ANPR notes that this proposed standard has no existing definition in current regulation, would allow financial institutions to utilise their resources more effectively and would impose minimal additional burden.
+FinCEN is considering regulatory amendments that would define an “effective and reasonably designed” BSA/AML compliance program as one that identifies and manages risk consistent with the institution’s risk profile, monitors compliance with record-keeping and reporting requirements, and provides government agencies with valuable information that is consistent with the institution’s risk assessment.
+The ANPR notes that this proposed standard has no existing definition in current regulation, would allow financial institutions to utilize their resources more effectively and would impose minimal additional burden.

 Another proposal under consideration involves designing and executing institutional risk assessments.
-FinCEN notes in the ANPR that a risk assessment is key to ensuring an effective BSA/AML programme, but it is not an explicit regulatory requirement for all institution types.
+FinCEN notes in the ANPR that a risk assessment is key to ensuring an effective BSA/AML program, but it is not an explicit regulatory requirement for all institution types.
 FinCEN questions whether making a risk assessment a formal requirement would pose undue burden.
 Additionally, FinCEN seeks comment on the value of issuing national priorities of financial institutions with BSA/AML compliance requirements through a national bulletin to indicate red flags and high and emerging risk areas informed by a range of government and private-sector industry stakeholders.
 It is proposed that such a bulletin, to be titled Strategic Anti-Money Laundering Priorities, be published every two years.